 7 Questions To Ask Before Hiring a PPC Management Company

-“We hired a ppc expert…” or “We just finished working with a PPC guru…” are usually the beginnings of a bad story.
-Almost everyone out there has been burned by a self-proclaimed expert when it comes to paid ad management.
+“We hired a PPC expert…” or “We just finished working with a PPC guru…” are usually the beginnings of a horror story.

 Why is that?

-PPC has long been a buzzword, attracting many people to the industry.
-And there is a low barrier to entry.
-Anyone with internet and a computer can start buying PPC ads.
-This has led to a space that is incredibly over-crowded with “experts.”
+PPC has long been a buzzword, attracting many to an industry with a fairly low barrier to entry.
+Anyone with internet access and a computer can start buying PPC ads.
+This has led to an overcrowding of “experts.”

-Couple this with the fact that most patrons looking for paid ad management are uneducated in the space and you have the perfect storm.
-Without background knowledge in PPC, it’s difficult to weed through the potential consultants to figure out who the true experts are that you should be working with.
+Couple this with the fact that most patrons looking for paid ad management know little about the ins and outs of the discipline.
+Without background knowledge in PPC, it’s difficult to wade through the sea of consultants to find a true expert who will benefit your brand.

-Often this is not intentional on the part of consultants.
-Inexperienced people just often look at the wrong metrics.
-They are not focused on specific goals for their clients and so they stick to vanity metrics like impressions and clicks, not recognizing the importance of quality and conversion.
+This isn’t often intentional on the PPC consultants’ part.
+Inexperienced people just look at the wrong metrics.
+They don’t focus on specific goals, and they stick to easy vanity metrics like impressions and clicks, not recognizing the importance of quality and conversion.

-So, before you hire a PPC manager, here are 7 questions you should ask to make sure that you get it right.
+So, before you hire a PPC manager, ask these 7 questions to make sure you get it right.

 1. What is your relevant experience?